Shelley Morrison modern day demand gen marketer

-Shelley Morrison, Vice President, Global Demand Center at Domo, is your go-to person.
+Shelley Morrison, Vice President, Global Demand Center at Domo, has done both.

 Shelley brings over a decade of experience in strategy, full-funnel digital media planning, paid media, SEO, and driving revenue and growth for blue-chip clients such as Adobe, SAP, Microsoft, Amazon, and a host of others.

-Plus, she also made a move from the agency side to in-house.
+Plus, she also made the agency to in-house move herself.

-In The First 100 Days podcast, Shelley shares her thoughts on pivoting from agency consulting to in-house, winning with data, what she considers the qualities of a top demand generation marketer, and why it’s essential to be the advocate of your career.
+In The First 100 Days podcast, Shelley shares her thoughts on the agency to in-house pivot, winning with data, what she considers the qualities of a top demand generation marketer, and why it’s essential to be the advocate of your career.

-Editor’s note: The following has been edited and condensed for clarity.
+Editor’s note: The editors have edited and condensed the following for clarity.

 “You’re limited to the program that your client has scoped with you.
 Even if you work with a great agency where you go above and beyond to provide value, you’re still limited by the scope of the project.
 You don’t get the full view,” she says.